We may earn revenue from the products available on this page and participate in affiliate programs.

 Use

 To be perfectly honest, there’s a glass for every type of beverage these days, so these were chosen with everyday use in mind.
 Size and shape largely influence the purpose of your cup.
-Traditionally this means that a short tumbler is reserved for juices, a stem and rounded bowl for wine, and tall and slender vessels for water and highballs.
+Traditionally this means that a short tumbler is reserved for juices, a stem and rounded bowl for wine, and a tall and slender vessel for water and highballs.

 Materials

 As you might have guessed, the best drinking glasses are made from, well, glass.
 But not every cup is made the same.
-Borosilicate glass is a designer favorite for being featherlight but still durable against heat (which is why it’s actually the choice for lab beakers).
+Borosilicate glass is a designer favorite for being featherlight but still durable against heat (which is why it’s actually the choice for laboratory beakers).
 It’s not as tough as tempered glass, though.
 You might be more familiar with it as the protectant screen on your cell phone—it’s designed not to shatter into sharp chunks but rather the likes of small cracks (though if you’re set on something that won’t break, stick to plastic).
 The cream of the crop is crystal; it’s ultrathin and extra-clear, which ups its price tag (and fragility).

 Ask Domino

-Q: I want to heat up my drink—are drinking glasses microwave safe?
+Q: I want to heat up my drink—are drinking glasses microwave-safe?

 While glass cookware is typically pretty safe to put in the microwave, that isn’t always the case for drinkware, and it isn’t something we’d recommend.
 Glass heats up far more easily than say, ceramic, meaning not only will it be incredibly hot to the touch, but there’s a chance of the heat forcing it to crack or split if left in heating for too long.